jenkins-x/jx-docs/content/en/blog/news/2023-foreign-aliases.md

 ## Background

-In an organisation with many repositories or developers that are frequently shifting maintaining OWNERS and OWNERS_ALIASES files can be a tedious task.
-In the passing yer a couple of functionalities has been added to help with this.
+In an organisation with many repositories and developers that are frequently shifting the maintenance of OWNERS and OWNERS_ALIASES files can be tedious.
+In the passing year a couple of functionalities has been added to help with this.

 ## Foreign aliases